Static data members in C++

 B's Constructor Called

 The above program calls only B’s constructor, it doesn’t call A’s constructor.
-The reason for this is simple, static members are only declared in class declaration, not defined.
-They must be explicitly defined outside the class using scope resolution operator.
+The reason for this is simple, static members are only declared in a class declaration, not defined.
+They must be explicitly defined outside the class using the scope resolution operator.

 Compiler Error: undefined reference to `B::a'